AsuPaul19/Kitchen-Magician/application/KitchenMagician/README.md

     python3 manage.py runserver
     ```

-    - If everything works, you see the following output on the command line:
+    3. If everything works, you see the following output on the command line:

-    ```shell
+    ```
     Watching for file changes with StatReloader
     Performing system checks...